“The Knight in White Satin Armor”

-Who would have thought that the gun Richie puts to Janice’s head during sex (“It’s fetishistic, that’s all” says Janice the “feminist”) would turn out to be a Chekhov’s gun (“Usually he takes the clip out” she explains to Carmela early on).
+Who would have thought that the gun Richie puts to Janice’s head during sex (“It’s fetishistic, that’s all,” says Janice the “feminist”) would turn out to be a Chekhov’s gun (“Usually he takes the clip out,” she explains to Carmela early on).
 It finally goes off this episode, making for the most shocking moment in The Sopranos’ run.

 Richie Aprile spends the episode unsuccessfully trying to arrange a coup against Tony Soprano.
 Given how a similar coup turned out at the end of last season, it’s reasonable to assume that Richie won’t be around much longer.
-However, the fact that his fiancée Janice is the one who pulls the trigger—well, that is just completely unexpected and bananas.
+However, the fact that his fiancée, Janice, is the one who pulls the trigger—well, that is just completely unexpected and bananas.

 It’s the only curveball that The Sopranos will ever throw, and it is handled with deft grace and stunned awe.
-Sure, the shock factor is a key contributor, a big “moment” in the series that makes the entire episode memorable.
-But the real reason it resonates is because the moment is not about Richie—it is all about Janice.
+Sure, the shock factor is a key contributor, a big “moment” in the series that makes the entire episode memorable, but the real reason it resonates is because the moment is not about Richie—it is all about Janice.

 Introducing Janice into the main fold seemed like it could have been a bad idea at first.
 Her entire modus operandi is to be extremely self-centered and annoying.
-But her actions in this episode unlock her true character—a Soprano through and through.
+But her actions in this episode unlock her true nature—a Soprano through and through.